 Fort Drum recognizes that Section 7(a)(1) of the ESA directs Federal agencies to use their authorities to further the purposes of the ESA by carrying out discretionary conservation programs for the benefit of endangered and threatened species.
-Within the previous 2015-2017 BO, the USFWS identified the following actions that, if performed, would further the conservation and assist in the recovery of the Indiana bat and assist in collecting information on other potentially imperiled bat species.
+Within previous BOs, the USFWS identified the following actions that, if performed, would further the conservation and assist in the recovery of the Indiana bat and assist in collecting information on other potentially imperiled bat species.
 The following is the progress Fort Drum has achieved to date: